trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 * The ``admin`` role must be enabled to execute ``CREATE ROLE`` or ``DROP ROLE``.
 * ``GRANT role TO user GRANTED BY someone`` is not supported.
 * ``REVOKE role FROM user GRANTED BY someone`` is not supported.
-* By default, all a user's roles except ``admin`` are enabled in a new user session.
+* By default, all a user's roles, except ``admin``, are enabled in a new user session.
 * One particular role can be selected by executing ``SET ROLE role``.
 * ``SET ROLE ALL`` enables all of a user's roles except ``admin``.
 * The ``admin`` role must be enabled explicitly by executing ``SET ROLE admin``.